 - Right there in the midst of our shrunken budget and let’s be honest, feeling a little deprived, my eyes were opened to just how crazy blessed we are.
 I was so thankful to have that abundance of healthy food to feed my son, even if he didn’t get his favorites for a short time.

 I now teach my simple, coupon-free method for saving money on groceries to other busy moms.
 Course registration is open now.
+If you need some quick strategies, you can also sign up for my FREE 3-part video series, the Ultimate Grocery Savings Guide.

 Have you done a grocery budget challenge before?
 What was the weirdest meal you served your family?